butterfly29/basicapp/README.md

 Web Programming with Python and JavaScript

 I have created a web app where i can showcase my skills and future projects.

+All the pages have a responsive design for smller screens (xs size)

 Files:

 index.html

-The landing page, it contains: metadata, linking of different files:stylesheet, javascript, jQuery, bootstrap.
+The landing page, it contains: metadata,
+Linking of different files:stylesheet, javascript, jQuery, bootstrap.
 Header
 Navigation bar (includes the links to the other pages) Second Navigation bar for smaller screens(xs size)
-2 rows: First row some text
+3 rows: First row some text
-        Second row is divided in 2 columns,         |
- it includes a table example, and some text (h2,p)  | both rows have a responsive design
+        Second row is divided in 2 columns,it includes a table example, and some text (h2,p)
-        Third row one Unorderd list                 | for smaller screens
+        Third row one Unorderd list

 projects.html

-First row includes a gallery grid (4 colums), with some styling, hover effects and buttons
-Second row an unorderd list
+First row includes a gallery grid (4 colums), with some styling, hover effects and buttons Second row an unorderd list

-about.html        |
+about.html

-                  | All this pages follow the same layout as the index.html
-contact.html      |
+contact.html

 main.js

 functions for a sticky navbar